Property management chief backs Shelter over poor quality homes

 Responsive image

 A prominent rental industry figure has backed Shelter’s sweeping condemnation of the lettings sector - but insists landlords are not to blame.
-Mary-Anne Bowring, group managing director at Ringley - which is a property management and PropTech business - says Shelter’s latest claim about tenants feeling unsafe is largely justified.
-Shelter says only 51 per cent of private renters in England feel their home has made them safe during the Coronavirus pandemic; some 3m live in poor conditions with electrical hazards, pests or damp-related issues in their home; and 3.6m say they pay too much for the quality of home they have.
+Mary-Anne Bowring, group managing director at Ringley - a property management and PropTech business - says Shelter’s latest claim about tenants feeling unsafe is largely justified.
+Shelter says only 51 percent of private renters in England feel their home has made them safe during the Coronavirus pandemic; some 3m live in poor conditions with electrical hazards, pests, or damp-related issues in their home; and 3.6m say they pay too much for the quality of home they have.

 Ringley agrees, saying: "The UK has some of the oldest housing stock in Europe, especially in the private rented sector, where the majority of homes are converted flats rather than purpose-built, so it comes as no surprise that three million renters report to be living in poor conditions.
 "Fundamentally, this research is a damning indictment of our collective failure to build enough new homes of all types and tenures over the past few decades.